Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_PHYSICS_INDIA_TEST_01_chapter_2_video_04_b.typ

   #v(40pt)

   #only("1-")[
-    The total charge of free electrons in 3 cm³ of the conductor is:
+    #text(size: 24pt, weight: "bold")[The total charge of free electrons in 3 mm³ of the conductor is:]
   ]
-  #v(20pt)

   #only("2-")[
-    $-3.84 times 10^3 "C" = -3,840 "C"$
+    #text(size: 28pt, fill: blue)[2.4 × 10⁻⁷ C]
   ]

+  #only("3-")[
+    - This is equivalent to 240 nanocoulombs (nC)
+    - Or 0.24 microcoulombs (µC)
+  ]

   #only("1")[
-    #voiceover("So, our final answer for the total charge of free electrons in 3 cubic centimeters of this conductor is")
+    #voiceover("So, our final answer is:")
   ]

   #only("2")[
-    #voiceover("negative 3.84 times 10 to the power of 3 coulombs, or negative 3,840 coulombs.
-That's quite a large charge!
-This demonstrates the immense number of free electrons present in conductors, which is what allows them to conduct electricity so well.")
+    #voiceover("The total charge of free electrons in 3 cubic millimeters of the conductor is 2.4 times 10 to the negative 7 Coulombs.")
+  ]

+  #only("3")[
+    #voiceover("To put this in perspective, this is equivalent to 240 nanocoulombs or 0.24 microcoulombs.
+Great job on solving this problem!")
   ]
 ]